$Q$-balls, neural networks and galaxy rotation curves: -balls model

 where $B=\frac{z}{(1+z)^2 }\approx 0.22$ and $z= m_u /m_d \approx 0.48 $ is the mass ratio of the up and down quarks, while the second term in the $U_A$ potential is the standard QCD Axion potential, to which was added the first constant term to ensure $U_A (0)=0$ and hence asymptotically flat solutions.
 The axion-like potential, just like its polynomial counterpart, is non-renormalizable\footnote{In \(3+1\) dimensions, power-counting renormalizability requires that the Lagrangian contain only a finite set of operators with canonical mass dimension \(\leq 4\) (\textit{e.g.}\ \(\phi^2,\ \phi^4\) for a real scalar).
 Expanding \(U_A\) around \(\phi=0\) generates an infinite tower of higher-dimension interactions \eqref{E2.14}, so that, in the Dyson sense, an infinite number of counter-terms would be required and hence the theory is non-renormalizable.}.

 Expanding the $U_A$ potential around the minimum $\phi = 0$, we obtain

 which possesses the same functional form as the standard $U_P$.
 For the sake of comparison between the two potentials, one must impose $\mu = 1$ for both cases.
 This sets the particle's mass with which the $Q$-ball's quantities are scaled with respect to.
-Concerning the two other possible parameters, as already mentioned, $B$ is fixed by the ratio between the up and down quark, $B=0.22$, which is compatible with a well-bound $Q$-ball solution ($0<B<0.25$).
+Concerning the two other possible parameters, as already mentioned, $B$ is fixed by the ratio between the up and down quark, $B=0.22$, which is compatible with a bounded $Q$-ball solution ($0<B<0.25$).
 This leaves a single free parameter that will allow the potential to obey the required conditions and reproduce the quartic term of $U_P$.
 From the second quadratic term in the expansion,

 Since the potential is only sensitive to $\phi/\alpha$, we choose $\alpha>0$, which will also make $\phi >0$.
-Observe that imposing $\alpha=0.1255$ gives $-0.3422$ for the coefficient of the sixth order term, which is negative and does not obey Coleman's conditions; the potential is not stabilising.
+Observe that imposing $\alpha=0.1255$ gives a sextic order expansion term $\frac{15 B (3 B-1)+1}{360 \alpha ^4} \mu ^2=-0.3422$, which is negative and does not obey Coleman's conditions; the potential is not stabilising.
 However, this is merely an expansion of a sinusoidal potential and does not provide the final conclusion.
 The full $U_A$ potential is safe and provides a non-empty $\omega$ existence window.

 From the Coleman's potential conditions, the existence of a maximum frequency provided by \eqref{eq:condition1} gives $\omega _+ = \mu = 1$ for both potentials\footnote{As it will be discussed in Section~\ref{S4}, as the solution gets closer to the maximum frequency $\omega \to \omega_+$ the maximum value of the scalar field amplitude decreases, $\phi \to 0$, and the leading contribution to the potential comes from the mass term, which is common for both potentials.}.
 For the minimum scalar field frequency, \eqref{eq:condition2} gives $\omega_- = 0.6164 $ for $U_P$ and $\omega _- = 0$ for $U_A$, both obeying the non-empty $\omega$-window condition.
 Observe that, in the spherically symmetric case, $m=0$, while the polynomial potential gives solutions that are always complex $\omega>0$, the axion-like potential seems to allow the existence of real solutions by having $\omega = 0$, however, this is a limiting degenerate solution that our soliton will not be able to reach since the $Q$-ball requires a non-zero Noether charge to exist and hence, by \eqref{E2.8} a non-zero $\omega$.